Therapy Billing

 Resources

-Theraplatform is a HIPAA-compliant, fully integrated software to help manage your documentation and billing process.
-TheraPlatform, an all-in-one EHR, practice management and teletherapy tool was built for therapists to help them save time on admin tasks.
-They offer a free, 30-day trial with no credit card required.
-Cancel anytime.
+TheraPlatform is an all-in-one EHR, practice management, and teletherapy software built for therapists to help them save time on admin tasks.
+It offers a 30-day risk-free trial with no credit card required and supports different industries and sizes of practices, including occupational therapists in group and solo practices.

 More resources